Pahang Kingdom: Independence

-On 17 March 1824, the Dutch and the British concluded the Anglo-Dutch Treaty, whereby it was agreed that Singapore and the Peninsula should be the British sphere of influence, while the Dutch confined themselves to the islands south of Singapore.
-The signing of the Treaty further undermined the cohesion of the Johor Empire and contributed to the emergence of Pahang and Johor as independent states.
+On 17 March 1824, the Dutch and the British concluded the Anglo-Dutch Treaty, whereby it was agreed that Singapore and the peninsula should be in the British sphere of influence, while the islands south of Singapore would be in the Dutch sphere of influence.
+The signing of the treaty further undermined the cohesion of the Johor Empire and contributed to the emergence of Pahang and Johor as independent states.

 From here, the Bendahara of Pahang grew increasingly independent.
 While Tun Ali had acknowledged Abdul Rahman Muazzam Shah as his overlord, the Anglo-Dutch Treaty confined the Sultan to Riau-Lingga, where he was deemed a vassal of the Dutch, and prevented him from exercising his control over the Malay Peninsula, which had come under the British protectorate.

-Tun Ali declared his independence from the empire by 1853, formally ending the two centuries-long union between Johor and Pahang; the dynastic union having already ended in 1699.
-He was able to maintain peace and stability during his reign, but his death in 1856 precipitated a Civil War among his sons.
+Tun Ali declared independence from the empire by 1853, formally ending the two centuries-long union between Johor and Pahang; the dynastic union having already ended in 1699.
+He was able to maintain peace and stability during his reign, but his death in 1856 precipitated a civil war among his sons.

 Civil War

 When Tun Ali died in 1856, control over Pahang fell to his son, Tun Mutahir.
-Although the late Bendahara's will gave control of the Kuantan and Endau rivers to another of his sons, Wan Ahmad, Tun Mutahir professed ignorant of this provision.
+Although the late Bendahara's will gave control of the Kuantan and Endau Rivers to another of his sons, Wan Ahmad, Tun Mutahir professed ignorance of this provision.
 Wan Ahmad retaliated, believing that he had a stronger claim since his mother was Tun Ali's principle wife.
 The resulting civil war divided Pahang into factions.
 His elder brother, Tun Mutahir was supported by Johor to the south, and by the British Straits Settlements who were then opposing the Siamese Rattanakosin Kingdom.
-Wan Ahmad, 22 years old of age at that time, was helped by the Terengganu, a Malay sultanate to the north, and by the Siamese.
-Both sides, whose outside supporters had ulterior motives, engaged chiefly in raids and ambushes, with occasional battles near fortifications along the vast riverine system of Pahang.
-Siamese vessels sent to assist Wan Ahmad in 1862 were routed by the British warships.
-The war ceased soon after Wan Ahmad troops conquered and established control over a number of important towns and regions in the interior, and eventually seizing the capital, Pekan.
+Wan Ahmad, 22 years old at that time, was helped by the Terengganu, a Malay sultanate to the north, and by the Siamese.
+Both sides, whose outside supporters had ulterior motives, engaged chiefly in raids and ambushes, with occasional battles near fortifications along the vast river system of Pahang.
+Siamese vessels sent to assist Wan Ahmad in 1862 were routed by British warships.
+The war ceased soon after Wan Ahmad troops captured and established control over a number of important towns and regions in the interior, and eventually seized the capital, Pekan.
 Tun Mutahir retreated to Temai and in May 1863, he fled to Kuala Sedili, where he died with his son Wan Koris.

 Ahmad owed his victory in the war partly to his outstanding ability as a field commander.
-The victor was formally installed ruler by his chiefs with the title Bendahara Siwa Raja Tun Ahmad, thus ended the fratricidal struggle between the two brothers.
-The new Raja Bendahara signalised his victory by proclaiming amnesty to those chiefs and subjects who had aided his enemies.
-He also rewarded the wealthy businessmen who had rendered him financial assistance during the war by leasing to them the State salt and opium monopolies.
+He was formally installed ruler by his chiefs with the title Bendahara Siwa Raja Tun Ahmad.
+After his ascension the new Raja Bendahara proclaimed amnesty to those chiefs and subjects who had aided his enemies.
+He also rewarded the wealthy businessmen who had rendered him financial assistance during the war by leasing to them the state's salt and opium monopolies.